Varun1027-collab/weather-data-analysis-prediction/README.md

 # 🌦️ Weather Data Analysis & Prediction

-An AI-based machine learning application for analyzing historical weather data from Indian cities and predicting maximum temperature.
+An **AI-based machine learning application** for analyzing historical weather data from Indian cities and predicting maximum temperature.

 ## 📌 Project Overview

-This project uses historical daily weather data from Indian cities to analyze temperature, rainfall and wind conditions.
+This project uses historical daily weather data from Indian cities to analyze **temperature, rainfall, precipitation and wind conditions**.

-A **Random Forest Regression** model is used to predict the maximum temperature based on:
+A **Random Forest Regression** model is used to predict maximum temperature based on:

 * City
 * Minimum temperature